 The largest Memorial Day event in San Francisco is at the National Cemetery in the Presidio.
 The event starts at 10:30am with a parade.
 It's followed by a formal ceremony that starts at around 11am.
 Many local politicians and military personnel will speak.
-At the end, the U.S. Army's 75th Pacific Division will honor those we lost with a 21-gun salute.
+At the end, the US Army's 75th Pacific Division will honor those we've lost with a 21-gun salute.

 Date: Monday, May 29

-In addition to the special events that take place in May, check out my tips for what to wear and other fun things to do at this time of year, including the best day trips, guided tours, nighttime events, and free events in May.
+In addition to these special San Francisco events in May, check out my tips for what to wear and other fun things to do at this time of year, including the best day trips, guided tours, nighttime events, and free events in May.

 Are you unsure what you need to pack for your stay?
 If so, then check out my page that will give you advice about the weather and tips on what to wear while you are here.